dtsn/jungleskipper/_posts/2017-08-16-packing-for-the-parks.markdown

 **A clear plastic bag** - Ideally with a zip lock acts as a great waterproof bag.
 Put your phone/money in before going on those wet rides and it should keep everything nice and dry.

+**Sunscreen** - Remember to take plenty of sunscreen, even if its not sunny.

 ## Technology

 **Camera & accessories** - If you don't have a camera already do yourself a favour and invest in one.
 Mobile phones are still no match for a good dedicated camera.
 I typically take two, a [Sony RX100 M3](http://amzn.to/2wT2B6Q) and a [GoPro Hero Session](http://amzn.to/2wfO4Qi) for our ride shots.
 Don't forget a spare battery and memory card if you need them.